magento/devdocs/README.md

-# Magento Developer Documentation
+# Adobe Commerce Developer Documentation

 Welcome!
-This site contains the latest Magento developer documentation for ongoing Magento 2.x releases.
+This site contains the latest Commerce developer documentation for ongoing Magento 2.x releases (now Adobe Commerce).
 For additional information, see our [Contribution Guide](https://github.com/magento/devdocs/blob/master/.github/CONTRIBUTING.md).

 ## Contributors

-Our goal is to provide the Magento community with comprehensive and quality technical documentation.
+Our goal is to provide the Commerce community with comprehensive and quality technical documentation.
 We believe that to accomplish that goal we need experts from the community to share their knowledge with us and each other.
-We are thankful to all of our contributors for improving Magento documentation.
+We are thankful to all of our contributors for improving Commerce documentation.

 ![](https://raw.githubusercontent.com/wiki/magento/magento2/images/dev_docs_contributors.png)